wilinz/froom/docs/getting-started.md

 | 3.x.x and above   | 3.x.x         |
 | 2.x.x             | 2.0.4         |

+## Migrating from Floor

+If you're migrating from Floor to Froom, see our [Migration Guide](migration-from-floor.md) for detailed instructions and an automated migration script.

+**⚠️ Important: Always backup your project before migration!**

 ## 1. Setup Dependencies

 Add the runtime dependency `froom` as well as the generator `froom_generator` to your `pubspec.yaml`.